nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case starts from 1.

-**Use Case: UC4 - Tag a task**
+**Use Case: UC7 - Find a task with a keyword**

 **MSS:**

-1. User creates a task (UC1)
+1. User requests a global search with a specified keyword.
-2. With the task id, user requests to tag the task
-3. NotionUS tags the task and displays it
+2. NotionUS updates the displayed task list with the tasks with attributes that contain the keyword.

    Use case ends.

 **Extensions:**

 * 2a.
-User provides an invalid ID
+User provides a keyword that does not exist in any task.
     * 2a1.
+NotionUS displays an empty page.

+      Use case ends.

+**Use Case: UC8 - Filter displayed tasks with specified attributes**

+**MSS:**

+1. User requests a filter with one or more specified attributes.
+2. NotionUS updates the displayed task list with the tasks that contain the specified attributes.

+   Use case ends.

+**Extensions:**

+* 2a.
+User provides an attribute or a set of attributes that no task fulfills.
+    * 2a1.
+NotionUS displays an empty page.

+      Use case ends.

+**Use Case: UC9 - Archive a task**

+**MSS:**

+1. User finds the id of the task he wants to archive.
+2. With the task id, user requests to archive the task.
+3. NotionUS archives the task, removing it from the displayed task list and adds it to the archive.

+   Use case ends.

+**Extensions:**

+* 2a.
+User provides an invalid ID.
-NotionUS shows an error, requesting the user check the task id
+    * 2a1.
+NotionUS shows an error, requesting the user check the task id.

       Use case starts from 1.

-**Use Case: UC5 - Finding a word in task attributes**
+**Use Case: UC10 - Show archived tasks**

 **MSS:**

-1. User would like to perform a global search to find a keyword
-2. User requests find the keyword
+1. User requests to show the archived tasks.
-3. NotionUS updates the view with the tasks which attributes contain the keyword
+2. NotionUS displays the archived tasks.

    Use case ends.

 **Extensions:**

 * 2a.
-User provides a keyword that does not exist
+No task has been archived.
     * 2a1.
-NotionUS displays an empty page
+NotionUS displays an empty page.

       Use case ends.

-**Use Case: UC6 - Autocompleting commands**
+**Use Case: UC11 - Clear all tasks**

 **MSS:**

-1. User would to find a command for listing marked tasks
+1. User requests to clear all tasks.
-2. User types `l` in the command box
-3. NotionUS displays a popup menu displaying the possible commands that begin with `l`
-4. User uses the arrow keys to select through the possible commands
-5. User clicks enter to fill the command box with the highlighted command
+2. NotionUS deletes all tasks, displaying an empty task list.

    Use case ends.

+**Use Case: UC12 - Autocompleting commands**

+**MSS:**

+1. User wants to find a command for listing marked tasks.
+2. User types `l` in the command box.
+3. NotionUS displays a popup menu displaying the possible commands that begin with `l`.
+4. User uses the arrow keys to select through the possible commands.
+5. User clicks enter to fill the command box with the highlighted command.

+   Use case ends.

 **Extensions:**

 * 2a.
-User uses a letter that does not match any commands
+User uses a letter that does not match any commands.
     * 2a1.
-NotionUS does not display a popup
+NotionUS does not display a popup.

       Use case ends.

 * 2b.
-User inputs a command that matches a command in the popup
+User inputs a command that matches a command in the popup.
     * 2b1.
-NotionUS closes the popup as suggestions are not required
+NotionUS closes the popup as suggestions are not required.

       Use case ends.

 ### 7.4 Non-Functional Requirements